 Employees approved for outside employment expressly agree that their personal financial records may be requested and reviewed/audited for potential conflict of interest (Government Code § 3308; Government Code § 1126).
-Prior to providing written approval for an outside employment position, the Bureau may request that an employee provide his/her personal financial records for review/audit in order to determine whether a conflict of interest exists.
+Prior to providing written approval for an outside employment position, the Bureau may request that an employee provide his/her personal financial records for review/ audit in order to determine whether a conflict of interest exists.
 Failure of the employee to provide the requested personal financial records could result in denial of the off-duty work permit.
-If, after approving a request for an outside employment position, the Bureau becomes concerned that a conflict of interest exists based on a financial reason, the Bureau may request that the employee provide his/her personal financial records for review/audit.
+If, after approving a request for an outside employment position, the Bureau may request that the employee provide his/her personal financial records that a conflict of interest exists based on a financial reason, the Bureau may request that the employee provide his/her personal financial records for review/audit.
 If the employee elects not to provide the requested records, his/her off-duty work permit may be revoked pursuant to § 1040.2.2(c) of this policy.